6/24/2014: Added Repair Notes page link to this one

 HP Laserjet II and HP Laserjet III

 The Hewlett-Packard Laserjet Series II and III laser printers cost about $ 3000 in the early 1990's and are very robust, reliable machines which today are quite economical to use, provided you are not in need of 600 dpi resolution or color images.
-They are based on the Canon SX series "print engine," which was also used in a variety of other branded printers.
-The Laserjet III uses the same Canon SX engine as the II, but has a newer design DC controller card and some other electronic differences.
-You can find a great deal of background information about these Laserjets on other websites such as The Printer Works, but times change and we are fighting a battle now to keep these printers running.
-My intent here is only to provide service data you won't find anywhere else.
+They are both based on the Canon SX series "print engine," which was also used in a variety of other branded printers.
+The Laserjet III uses the same basic Canon SX engine as the II, but has a newer design DC controller card and some other electronic differences.
+You used to be able to find a great deal of background information about these Laserjets on other websites such as The Printer Works, but times change and we are fighting a battle now to keep these printers running.
+My intent here is to provide service data you won't find anywhere else.
 I suggest if you are starting from scratch, stick to the Laserjet III and don't bother with the II series.
 The III is slightly faster, important if you are printing pages with graphics, although it is larger than the II.
 There is one caveat, though.
 It is harder to keep the III running, because the DC Controller boards are failing at an alarming rate.
 I have not been able to pinpoint which component on the board is causing this, so if you have found it, do let me know!
 The II, in contrast, just seems to soldier on forever.